 Girls lose confidence in their ability to be successful in STEM at an early age.

-- Children’s attitudes about math begin to diverge as early as second grade.
+- Children’s attitudes about math begin to diverge as early as third grade.
 Many girls lose confidence in the subject area.
-Boys, on the other hand, are more likely to say they are strong in math by 2nd grade, before any performance differences are evident.
+Boys, on the other hand, are more likely to say they are strong in math by second grade, before any performance differences are evident.
+(Source)

 Girls do not see themselves in STEM professions due to a lack of role models and stereotypes.

-- According to a recent Microsoft Study, girls cited a lack of female role models in STEM as a key reason they did not follow a career in the sector
+- According to a recent Microsoft Study, girls cited a lack of female role models in STEM as a key reason they did not follow a career in the sector.
+(Source)